dgraph-io/dgraph/wiki/content/deploy/index.md

 ```
 $ dgraph --group_conf groups.conf --groups "0,1" --idx 1 --my "ip-address-others-should-access-me-at" --bindall=true

-# This instance with ID 1 will serve groups 0 and 1, using the default 8080 port for clients and 12345 for peers.
+# This instance with ID 1 will serve groups 0 and 1, using the default 8080/9080 ports for clients and 12345 for peers.
 ```

 {{% notice "note" %}} The `--bindall=true` option is required when running on multiple machines, otherwise the node's port and workerport will be bound to localhost and not be accessible over a network. {{% /notice %}}